saif6600/Netflix_data_analysis/README.md

 # 📊 Netflix Data Analysis Project

-An exploratory data analysis (EDA) project using Netflix's dataset to uncover insights about the platform's content, trends, and patterns over time.
+An exploratory data analysis (EDA) project using a Netflix-based dataset to uncover insights about content trends, popularity, and genre patterns over time.

 ---

 ## 🔍 Project Overview

-This project involves cleaning, exploring, and visualizing Netflix's movie and TV show data.
-The analysis aims to answer questions like:
+This project involves cleaning, exploring, and visualizing movie and TV show data.
+The analysis aims to answer key questions such as:

--What is the most frequent genre of movies released on Netflix?
+- What is the most frequent genre of movies released on Netflix?
--Which has highest votes in vote avg column?
+- Which genre has the highest vote average?
--What movie got the highest popularity? what's its genre?
+- What movie has the highest popularity, and what are its genres?
--What movie got the lowest popularity? what's its genre?
+- What movie has the lowest popularity, and what are its genres?
--Which year has the most filmmed movies?
+- Which year saw the highest number of movies filmed?

 ---

 ## 📁 Dataset

-- **Files**: `mymoviesdb.csv`
+- **File Used**: `mymoviesdb.csv`

 ---